tatsath/FinAILab_documentation/unsup/pca.rst

    *Figure 7-2.
 PCA-2*

-   These new directions that contain the maximum variance are called principal compo‐ nents and are orthogonal to each other by design.
+   These new directions that contain the maximum variance are called principal components and are orthogonal to each other by design.

    There are two approaches to finding the principal components: *Eigen decomposition*